 🥣 How to Make Creamy Turkey Soup

-Tip: If your turkey was stuffed with fruit or vegetables while roasting, add everything to the pot!
-It will only improve the overall taste.
+Pro Tip: If your turkey was stuffed with fruit or vegetables while roasting, add everything to the pot!
+If not, add onions, celery, carrots, and bay leaves to improve the flavor.

 Step 3: Melt butter in a large soup kettle or Dutch oven.
-Saute celery, carrots, onions, and garlic for a couple of minutes.
-Add flour, and cook for a few more minutes.
+Sauté onion for a few minutes, then add celery, carrots, corn, and garlic.
+Saute for a few more minutes.
+Add flour, and cook for for three additional minutes.

 Would you like to save this recipe?

-Step 6: Add milk, and half-n-half, then simmer for an additional 10 minutes.
+Step 5: Add milk and half & half, then simmer on low for an additional 10 minutes.

 Enjoy the fruits of your labor!!!

 This is one of those times that you are going to wish you have some leftovers.
-That's because you will need the leftover creamy turkey soup to make Turkey Pot-Pies.
+That's because you will need the leftover creamy turkey soup to make mini turkey pot-pies.

 These mini pot-pies are absolutely delicious and perfect for a quick lunch or an easy dinner.
 They freeze well too!
 Alternatively, you can make the traditional-sized pies, but we are huge fans of the individual-sized ones.